Skip to main content

 • Your business laptop falls from the kitchen bench leaving its screen smashed and keyboard broken

-• When flying your drone, you accidently crash it into a brick wall shattering it.
+• When flying your drone, you accidently crash it into a brick wall shattering it

-Accidental damage can cause expensive damage to your home and valuable contents like TVs, laptops, carpets and furniture so it’s worth weighing up the likelihood of unexpected mishaps and the value of your contents.
-It’s also important to think about other considerations like your policy excess.To get started, try this handy contents calculator to estimate the value of your belongings.
+Accidents can cause expensive damage to your valuable contents like TVs, personal laptops, carpets and furniture.
+So, it’s worth weighing up the likelihood of unexpected mishaps and the value of your contents.

 Related article: How to insure your engagement ring